openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       for a while?

 Then pull yourself together and stop doing what is robbing ALL OF US of the reason we are
       here!
-If you want to push through your agenda, donâ€™t!
-If you want to stick it to the man, donâ€™t!
-If you want to insist on all of your given rights, donâ€™t!
-If you want to be pigheaded, donâ€™t.
-If you want to be serious, donâ€™t!
+If you want to push through your agenda, don’t!
+If you want to stick it to the man, don’t!
+If you want to insist on all of your given rights, don’t!
+If you want to be pigheaded, don’t.
+If you want to be serious, don’t!

 **Instead, remember to Have a lot of fun!**